tylertitsworth/5th-age-srd/Classes/Paladin.md

 When you gain the Crusader’s Boon, you can spend a recovery to heal.

+#### Crusader’s Fist

-**Crusader’s Fist (Smite Power):** If the target has fewer hit points that your maximum after you hit, it is cowering in fear (-4 to attacks and can’t use the escalation die) until the end of your next turn.
+If the target has fewer hit points that your maximum after you hit, it is cowering in fear (-4 to attacks and can’t use the escalation die) until the end of your next turn.

-#### Adventurer Feat
+##### Adventurer Feat

 Against demons, the fear effect is (save ends).